 The Focus comes with all the safety kit you expect, such as stability control and whole bunch of airbags, along with a few bits you might not expect.
 For instance, all trims have tyre pressure monitoring as standard, along with MyKey, which allows you to impose various safety settings (such as maximum speed and maximum radio volume) when your kids borrow the car.
 The highest-end versions also have autonomous braking systems and a parking feature that’ll steer you in and out of parallel spaces, as well as into a perpendicular space.
 The latest version of the Ford Focus hasn’t yet been crash tested by Euro NCAP, even in hatchback form, but we expect it to perform well when it is.

-The Focus provides enough kit as standard.
-The entry-level Style trim includes air-conditioning, remote locking, electric front windows and a stereo with USB port, a DAB radio, a Bluetooth phone connection and audio controls on the steering wheel.
-Zetec trim adds a heated windscreen, alloys, and foglamps, while Zetec S models get sportier design touches and a lowered suspension.
-Titanium cars have the upgraded touch-screen infotainment system, automatic lights and wipers, rear parking sensors, cruise control and keyless entry, while Titanium X provides LED lights front and back, part-leather upholstery and seats that are both powered and heated.
-At the top of the range, the ST hot versions come in three trim levels, all with Recaro sports seats, DAB radio and Bluetooth.
-ST-2 adds climate control, part-leather upholstery and LED lights, while ST-3 brings a touch-screen infotainment system, xenon headlights, cruise control and rear parking sensors.
+The Focus provides enough kit as standard, but doesn’t go the extra mile.
+The entry-level Style trim includes air-conditioning, remote locking, electric front windows, and a stereo with USB ports, a DAB radio and a Bluetooth phone connection.
+Zetec trim adds a heated windscreen, a touch-screen infotainment system and sports seats, while ST-Line adds sportier design touches and a sports suspension.
+Titanium cars have automatic lights and wipers, rear parking sensors, climate control, cruise control and keyless entry, while Titanium X provides LED lights front and back, part-leather upholstery and seats that are both powered and heated.
+At the top of the range, the ST hot hatch comes in three trim levels, all with Recaro sports seats, DAB radio and Bluetooth.
+ST-2 adds climate control, part-leather upholstery, LED lights and a touch-screen infotainment system, while ST-3 brings xenon headlights, cruise control and rear parking sensors.